apecloud/kubeblocks/docs/user_docs/cli/kbcli_playground.md

+---
-## kbcli playground
+title: kbcli playground
+---

-Bootstrap a playground KubeBlocks in local host or cloud
+Bootstrap a playground KubeBlocks in local host or cloud.

 ### Options